Diploma in Peace Management

 - Partnership brokering.

 Why this Diploma?

-The diploma aims to develop knowledge, skills and competences in the area of peace management.
-Successful participants will be able to:
+The Diploma aims to develop knowledge, skills and competences in the area of peace management.
+Successful participants are able to:

 - Describe the specific challenges associated with the work of personnel in conflict and post-conflict settings;